faty-gass/eurosport-test/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## Testing the app with Cypress

 We are using Cypress test the app.

 ### `yarn cypress:open`

-Lauches the Cypress console.
+- Lauches the Cypress console.
-First you will need to choose the type of test you want to run: e2e testing or component testing.
+- First you will need to choose the type of test you want to run: e2e testing or component testing.
-Then you can choose the browser in which you want to open the interface of Cypress test runner.
+- Then you can choose the browser in which you want to open the interface of Cypress test runner.
+- For E2E Testing : you will find one file spec.cy.ts to run the test on the app.
+- For Component testing : you will find multiple file in the folder cypress to run test on specific component.
-You will see all your tests and their status.
-The test runner will update automatically on every code change.
+- The test runner will update automatically on every code change.

 ## Learn More